Enr1que319/Python-Api-Challenge/README.md

 ## VacationPy

-In this part a heat map was displayed showing the humidity for every city
+In this part a heat map was displayed showing the humidity for every city.

+At the end it shows a plot showing the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.

 [![](Img/2.png)]()